The meeting was convened by videoconference at 9:00 a.m.

 II.
 Submissions and Reviews

-Secretary Luebke introduced the two appendices for Commission action.
+Secretary Luebke introduced the three appendices for Commission action.
 Drafts of the appendices had been circulated to the Commission members in advance of the meeting.

 Appendix I – Government Submissions Consent Calendar: Mr. Hart reported that the consent calendar has four projects; the only change to the draft is to note the receipt of supplemental drawings that clarify the antennas to be removed and replaced on the Hubert H. Humphrey Building, with no change to the proposal’s total number of antennas.
 Upon a motion by Mr. Cook with second by Mr. Moore, the Commission approved the revised Government Submissions Consent Calendar.